Telenav/smithy/README.md

 all generated types can be converted to JSON and back, returning an object which `equals()` the original, which is useful for confidence that the generated code does what it is supposed to.
+   * Tests are also generated for typescript model classes, and can be built and run in the typescript project (if you are using the archectype, this will be `${artifactId}-model-typescript`) by running `npm run test-build && npm run test`

 Server code generation will generate a set of interfaces for you to implement, one for each `OperationShape` in your Smithy model (and additional interfaces